 DEMO 3 Master

 In the 3 day DEMO Master course the knowledge from DEMO Bachelor is deepened and broadened.
 Most notably the student learns to make the Fact Model and the Action Model himself.
 After completing the course the student will take the DEMO Master exam.

 After completing the course the student will take the DEMO Master exam.
 For in-company training it is possible to divide the course in six (half day) parts.

 To enroll in the DEMO Master exam it is mandatory to have passed the DEMO Bachelor exam.

-There is no standard course to become DEMO Expert.
-The course is meant for people who wish to teach DEMO courses.
+There is no standard course to become DEMO Lecturer.
+The Lecturer qualification is meant for people who wish to teach DEMO courses.
 Before applying the candidate is required: